 Managed detection and response (MDR) is a cybersecurity service that combines technology and human expertise to perform threat hunting, monitoring, and response.
 The main benefit of MDR is that it helps rapidly identify and limit the impact of threats without the need for additional staffing.

-Business Drivers for MDR Adoption
+Business challenges for MDR adoption

-Driver #1: Staffing/Resources
+Challenge #1: Staffing/Resources

 Organizations that were already struggling to keep their security teams fully staffed are facing even greater challenges as they adopt innovative security technologies to address the evolving threat landscape.